jeffmm/pypi-simple-search/README.md

-# PyPi Simple Search
+# PyPi Simple Search (fork)

-A stop-gap replacement for `pip search`
+A stop-gap replacement for `pip search`.
+This fork fixes compatibility for Linux systems, particularly the `stat` command.

 ## What?